 Rutherford Co.
 Woman Charged with TennCare Fraud

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated over 5,760 criminal cases leading to more than $10.8 million ordered in restitution to TennCare.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated more than 5,760 criminal cases leading to more than $10.8 million ordered in restitution to TennCare.
 This has helped lead to a total estimated cost avoidance of more than $163.6 million for TennCare, according to the latest figures.
-To date, 3,134 people have been charged with TennCare fraud.
+To date, 3,106 people have been charged with TennCare fraud.